 Berkley CFDC provides a Lunch (11:30) and afternoon snack (3:30-4:00) for children twelve months and older.
 Peanut butter or other nut products are not allowed in the building.
-Teachers in all classrooms provide an opportunity for tooth brushing or gum cleaning daily.

 For infants, parents have the option of using infant formula and cereal offered by Berkley.
 If parents opt out of this option, they will provide the necessary food until their children are able to eat meals provided by Berkley CFDC.
 Berkley supports breastfeeding by accepting, storing and serving breast milk.
 Mothers that wish to breastfeed in the facility may do so in the classroom or other designated location of their choice.
 Berkley CFDC will not introduce any new foods to infants.
 Families must first introduce foods to the children.
 Any food or drink brought by the family must be labeled and dated.
 No milk or infant food is warmed by use of a microwave oven.